Richard C. Tolman: Scientific career

+During the 1930s, Tolman obtained solutions to the Einstein field equations describing the static spherically symmetric perfect fluid.
+J. Robert Oppenheimer, Robert Serber, and George Volkoff, built upon this work in their investigation the stability of neutron stars, obtaining the Tolman-Oppenheimer-Volkoff limit.

 During World War II, Tolman served as scientific advisor to General Leslie Groves on the Manhattan Project.
 At the time of his death in Pasadena, he was chief advisor to Bernard Baruch, the U.S. representative to the United Nations Atomic Energy Commission.

+He resumed civilian life in 1947 and published some papers on the thermodynamics of surface phases.
+He died on September 5, 1948, three weeks after suffering a cerebral hemorrhage without warning.

 Each year, the southern California section of the American Chemical Society honors Tolman by awarding its Tolman Medal "in recognition of outstanding contributions to chemistry."

 Family

 Tolman's brother was the behavioral psychologist Edward Chace Tolman.
+He married psychologist Ruth Sherman Tolman in 1924.